ahmedelk91/palories/planning/user_stories.md

 - When I click the "+" next to a food category I want it to take me to the new meal form and NOT the new day form.

 - I want the calories on the index page to update dynamically, taking the totals of each category

+-------------------------------------STILL NEED TO WORK ON FOR TOMORROW---------------------------------------------

+-dynamically update calories

+-update forms to reflect new changes

+-add user authentication

+-create logic for assinging one color for a day

+-add new font to title

+-basic css styling

+-** change the new day div to reflect category majority